fabricem15/Inventory-System/README.md

 # Overview
-An inventory system for a big box store like Ikea or Costco with Store and Warehouse locations in the same building.
+An inventory system for a big box store in which the retail store is also a warehouse.
 # Features
 - Uses inheritance for the Location class and its subclasses.
 - Collection classes: LinkedList and Queue